Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 Snacks and water are allowed – in bags

-• Our trips are always guaranteed to be on time and well-organized.
+• For Our Inca Trail 4 days trips are always guaranteed to be on time and well-organized.
 Bus tickets from the train to the bus station.

 • Four-person tent for every 2 people.